First take the rice flour and gram flour in a bowl.

 Add the hot butter or oil to flour mixture.

-Heat water till it starts boiling.
+In a sauce pan heat water until it starts boiling.

 Add this hot water in parts to the flour mixture.
 Mix with a spoon.

-Knead to a dough which is firm.
 Cover and let the dough rest for 30 minutes.

 Apply some water in the chakli/murukku maker and place a portion of the dough inside it.